caltechlibrary/iga/README.md

 ### Providing an InvenioRDM access token

-A Personal Access Token (PAT) for making API calls to the InvenioRDM server must be also supplied when invoking IGA.
+A personal access token (PAT) for making API calls to the InvenioRDM server must be also supplied when invoking IGA.
 The preferred method is to set the value of the environment variable `INVENIO_TOKEN`.
 Alternatively, you can use the option `--invenio-token` to pass the token on the command line, but **you are strongly advised to avoid this practice because it is insecure**.

 To obtain a PAT from an InvenioRDM server, first log in to the server, then visit the page at `/account/settings/applications` and use the interface there to create a token.
 The token will be a long string of alphanumeric characters such as `OH0KYf4PGYQGnCM4b53ejSGicOC4s4YnonRVzGJbWxY`; set the value of the variable `INVENIO_TOKEN` to this string.